Optimisation¶

-When discussing how cBots could be optimised, we have mentioned that cBots can be refined using the 'generic algorithm' method.
+When discussing how cBots could be optimised, we have mentioned that cBots can be refined using the genetic algorithm method.
 In this guide, we explain exactly what it is and how it works.

-The generic algorithm method is based on the natural selection theory.
+The genetic algorithm method is based on the natural selection theory.
 This theory states that only the fittest individuals survive for subsequent reproduction.

-For it to work, the generic algorithms needs an initial population.
+For it to work, the genetic algorithm needs an initial population.
 To generate it, the optimiser will run several different passes with randomised parameters.
 After creating its initial population, the algorithm will start the process of finding the fittest optimisation pass.
-This process continues until the fitness scores of 'child' passes start stagnating and converging.
+This process continues until the fitness scores of child passes start stagnating and converging.
 At this point, the algorithm is stopped.

 Any genetic algorithm has the following stages.